Christopher Belanger, PhD MBA Posts Projects Publications CV Contact Click here to open the menu.

 Biography

 I have five years’ experience in policy and strategy advisory roles with the Province of Ontario and the Government of Canada, and I received my PhD from the University of Toronto in the Philosophy of Modern Physics and an MBA studies from the University of Ottawa.
-I’m currently doing data science with the Ottawa Neighbourhood Study, am Principal Investigator on a uOttawa-based qualitative research study on public servants’ experiences with meaninglessness at work, and am an independent researcher and data science consultant with my company Belanger Analytics Inc.
+I have previously served as a data scientist with the Ottawa Neighbourhood Study, completed a major uOttawa-based qualitative research study on public servants’ experiences with meaninglessness at work, and am an independent researcher and data science consultant with my company Belanger Analytics Inc.

 Interests